dcseal/finess/lib/2d/blanks/README.md

-# Default (blank) templates
+# Default (blank) templates for 2D FINESS

-This is a collection of potential templates that can be used for each application.
+This is a collection of potential templates in the [2d](../README.md) branch of [FINESS](../../../README.md) that can be used for each application.
 It is advisable that the user copies an existing application in place of copying or modifying these.

 The code assumes that each of these function have been defined in order to compile.
 For example, please visit the application directory.

-TODO - some documentation needs to be written here, as well as in each REQUIRED TEMPLATE.
-See lib/1d/blanks for what's in there.
+A typical application is required to define the following

+* AuxFunc.cpp
+* FluxFunc.cpp
+* ProjectLeftEig.cpp
+* ProjectRightEig.cpp
+* QinitFunc.cpp
+* SetBndValues.cpp
+* SetWaveSpd.cpp
+* SourceTermFunc.cpp

+Please visit the source code for a description of these functions.